 Since HeaderDigest and DataDigest must be negotiated to "None", there are no digest errors when the connection is in iSER-assisted mode.
-Also since RDMAP delivers all messages in the order they were sent, there are no sequence errors when the connection is in iSERassisted mode.
-Therefore the iSCSI Layer SHOULD NOT send SNACK Request PDUs.
-In particular, the Proactive (Time out) SNACK SHOULD NOT be issued.
-If the iSCSI Layer invokes the Send_Control Operational Primitive to request the iSER Layer to send a SNACK Request, the iSER Layer MUST handle it as an iSCSI control-type PDU as described in section 7.2, and use a SendSE Message to send the SNACK Request PDU.
-Upon receiving the iSER Message containing the SNACK PDU, the iSER Layer notifies the iSCSI Layer using the Control_Notify Operational Primitive.
+Also since RDMAP delivers all messages in the order they were sent, there are no sequence errors when the connection is in iSER-assisted mode.
+Therefore the iSCSI Layer MUST NOT send SNACK Request PDUs.
+A SNCAK Request PDU, if used, MUST be treated as an iSCSI protocol error.
+The iSER Layer MAY reject such a PDU from the iSCSI Layer with an appropriate error code.
+If a SNACK Request PDU is received by the iSCSI Layer at the target, it MUST respond with a Reject PDU with a reason code of "protocol error".